brandocms/brando/README.md

   render_errors: [view: Brando.ErrorView, default_format: "html"]
 ```

+Brando uses Gettext for i18n.
+To extract your frontend translations:

+    $ mix gettext.extract

 ## Additional admin CSS/styling

 For modules added through your OTP app, you can style its backend by editing